 For the purposes of this report, the anticipated sewage demands have been calculated based on Appendix 4-A (Daily Sewage Flow for Various Establishments) of the City of Ottawa's Sewer Design Guidelines and Table 8.2.1.3.B of the Ontario Building Code (OBC).
 The anticipated average sewage flow for various buildings and places of employment with office workers is 75 L/person/day.
-It is understood that 9 employees are expected to use the facility on any given day, and so, the resulting average daily sewage volume demand was calculated to be 675 L for the facility.
+It is understood that 12 employees are expected to use the facility on any given day, and so, the resulting average daily sewage volume demand was calculated to be 900 L for the facility.

-Based on the septic system analysis presented in the Gemtec Hydrogeology Investigation report, the proposed parcel (after property adjustment) can support up to 363 L/day and 5 employees using a conventional septic, which is not sufficient to support the current property demands of 675 L/day and 9 employees.
+Based on the septic system analysis presented in the Gemtec Hydrogeology Investigation report, to continue the use of the conventional system installed at 106 Reis Road, the hard surface area of the property cannot exceed a total of 72% hard surface area.
 The sewage demand results are summarized in Table 1, below.
 Please refer to the final Hydrogeology Investigation report prepared by Gemtec for the full details on septic system analysis and recommendations.